**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Take profit orders also help manage emotions when trading gets intense.
 Markets move fast; prices can drop before you act manually.
 With these orders, gains are safe no matter what happens next.

-It’s like having insurance for your wins although staying focused on other trades or tasks.
+It’s like having insurance for your wins while staying focused on other trades or tasks.

 Success in trading isn’t just about making money; it’s about keeping it.